Inedo/inedo-docs/Content/installation/security-ldap-active-directory/LegacyConfigurations/various-ldap-v4-advanced.md

 - Your users use nested groups

 ## Configuring your User Directory
 For advanced configuration, navigate to Administration > Manage Security and click "edit" to the right of "Active Directory v4 (New)".
-If you do not see this user directory, you will need to add a new "V4: Active Directory/LDAP (Preview)" directory.
+If you do not see this user directory, you will need to add a new "V4: Active Directory/LDAP" directory.

 ::: (Info) (Note:)
 Users and groups configured in tasks and permissions are compatible with both v3 and v4, allowing easy switch-over between user directories.